Great Wall hikes, Shanghai bites and all the northern sights

 This trip packs a lot into a short amount of time, so we highly recommend spending extra time in Beijing and Shanghai before and after your trip.

-This trip has some overnight stays at family-run guesthouses and hostels, which tend to have more basic facilities than hotels (but offer a lot more character).
+Family-run guesthouses and hostels are used on this trip, which tend to have more basic facilities than hotels (but offer a lot more character).
 You’ll encounter some cold-water showers, might need to rug up inside in the colder months and need to use a few squat toilets.
 The local experience is worth it – trust us!

 With treks on the Great Wall and Huangshan, both of which can be tough going with many steps, uneven surfaces and steep terrain, you'll need a good level of fitness to get the most out of this trip.
 Walking shoes with good support and grip are essential, as is being prepared to sweat it out a bit.